Climate Action Plan

 3. A ban on commercial natural gas use for heating and hot water and no new residential gas connections (i.e., get ready for the fully electric home).
 I support the ultimate goal but again affordability needs to be addressed.

-joncina almost 2 years ago
+joncina over 2 years ago

 It’s great to see the City staff working with the community and a consulting team to draft our first Climate Action Plan.
 Thanks for the opportunity to comment.